olivierperez/kata-shame-on-it/langs/en/README.md

 Form groups of 2 or 3 developers.

-The organizer will distributes code to each participanting group may be one or more to analyze ([snippets](/snippets/)).
+The organizer will distributes code to each attendees group may be one or more to analyze ([snippets](/snippets/)).
 The idea is that each group has snippet different.